 French is taught to children from year 3 to year 6 by class teachers.
 It is taught through song, games, stories and role-play, making the learning as fun and interactive as possible in order to engage and motivate all learners.
 They learn conversational language and learn simple phrases to describe themselves and their families.

 At Coombe Road we strive to provide our children with high-quality geography education that will inspire them and encourage a curiosity and fascination about the world and its people.

 Through geographical enquiry, the children learn about both human and physical features that make up their local area and surrounding settings.
 Our broad curriculum enables children to have the opportunity to explore different cultures, environments, people and landscapes whilst reflecting on diversity.

 We are constantly working to raise children’s awareness of their roles and responsibilities in relation to their environment through School Council, assemblies, world awareness days and through links with our PSHE curriculum.
-In doing this we make cross curricular links to support a creative and practical learning experience.
+In doing this we make cross-curricular links to support a creative and practical learning experience.